 It is impossible to describe how excited the dogs get as they are being harnessed or how exhilarating it is to go racing through the snow-covered trails on the sled.
 Dog sled rides are expensive but they are definitely a highlight for everyone.

 Emma decided that she would also like to try cross-country skiing so we booked another lesson for her to learn and set off on our skis through the wooded trails.
 She picked it up very quickly and was able to keep up for quite a distance before she grew too tired and had to call it quits.

 Emma brought her ice skates and helmet with her as well so she was able to try the outdoor skating rink at the resort while the rest of us watched.
-J.A. and Katie also spent some time tubing on a hill set up for that purpose.
+My husband and older daughter also spent some time tubing on a hill set up for that purpose.
 There was even a “tube lift” to haul the tubes back to the top of the hill making it easier for everyone.

 We went curling one more time the morning before leaving the resort and discovered that we had actually improved a great deal.
 Curling is clearly an activity where practice makes perfect.